Square Tax Reporting and GST Invoices FAQ

 Click on the month and click Download and if necessary, update your tax information.

 If you don’t see an invoice available for download in Tax Invoices, it is most likely because you didn’t qualify to receive one based on your account activity.
-A monthly invoice will appear in your dashboard on the first of day of each month if you processed card payments the previous month.
-If after the first of the month your online Square Dashboard doesn’t show a GST tax invoice and you believe you qualify for one, contact Square Support.
+A monthly invoice will appear in your dashboard on the fifth day of each month if you processed card payments the previous month.
+If after the fifth of the month your online Square Dashboard doesn’t show a GST tax invoice and you believe you qualify for one, contact Square Support.

 Note: You cannot access your GST tax invoice via your Square Point of Sale app.
 Use a compatible web browser on your mobile device instead.